-There are numerous small details to consider when deciding between an LLC or a corporation as a legal entity.
+There are numerous small details to consider when deciding between a limited liability company (LLC) or a corporation as a legal entity.
 These details may be the deciding factor in choosing the right entity type for your business.
 Ideally, you may want to seek advice from an accountant or lawyer regarding business entity formation, but keep in mind that not all lawyers and accountants will be up to date with all LLC laws.
-However, for a number of businesses, the small details may not be a factor in choosing a business entity, and so let's look at the general differences between an LLC and a corporation.
+However, for a number of businesses, the small details may not be a factor in choosing a business entity, and so let’s look at the general differences between an LLC and a corporation.

 Legal Entity vs. Tax Entity

 Before going any further, let’s make a distinction between a legal entity (LLC v. corporation) and a tax entity (sole proprietor / partnership vs. C-corporation v.
 S-corporation).
 Some new entrepreneurs get these two different ideas mixed up and create unnecessary confusion.
 A tax entity classification is how the IRS (and the state tax board) sees the business.
 The legal entity is how everybody else sees the business, like courts, the state, and contractual partners.
 A corporation (legal entity) gets a corporation (C-corp or S-corp) designation as a tax entity.
 However, an LLC (legal entity) gets to decide if it wants to be classified as a sole proprietor/partnership, or as a C-corp, or as an S-corp (there is no true LLC tax entity and so an LLC is instead seen as one of the traditional business designations).
 As such, an LLC has more flexibility and can choose the tax identity that most benefits its members.
 With this in mind, here are some big differences: